briatte/srqm/README.md

 This document explains how to setup a computer to follow the [Statistical Reasoning and Quantitative Methods](http://f.briatte.org/teaching/quanti/) (SRQM) course run at Sciences Po by François Briatte and Ivaylo Petev.

-Every student gets a copy of this ‘[Teaching Pack](http://f.briatte.org/srqm/)’ on the first session, and gets assigned to read this file and setup their machines as a warm-up exercise to the course.

 * * *

 ## Requirements

-The course requires a working copy of [Stata 12](http://www.stata.com/), by StataCorp.
-Minimal system requirements are Mac OS X 10.5 ("Leopard") or Windows XP SP2 (Service Pack 2).

-Backward compatibility extends back to Stata 10, which means that the course do-files should be able to run after a few adjustments on older operating systems.

-**Please ask for help as early as possible**, so that we can put configuration issues behind us and move to the actual course.
-Most issues can be covered in a matter of minutes if your computer is not experiencing a more serious issue.
+The course requires:

+- A working copy of [Stata](http://www.stata.com/), by StataCorp.
+Stata is already installed on the Sciences Po microlab computers.

+- An up-to-date copy of the [Teaching Pack](http://f.briatte.org/srqm/).
+Students get to read this file and setup their machines as a warm-up exercise during the first class session.

 ## Installation

-The following steps explain how to configure a system to work with Stata for the duration of this course.

-### 1. Install Stata

-Stata should be pre-installed on your workstation.

-Make sure that you are running Stata from the __"Applications"__ folder or its system equivalent, such as __"Program Files"__ on Windows.
-Running Stata from outside your application folder might cripple the software.

-### 2. Copy the ‘Teaching Pack’
+**Please follow the instructions closely and ask for help as early as possible**, so that we can put configuration issues behind us and move to the actual course.

-Move the whole `SRQM` folder to a **stable** and **easily accessible** location on your hard drive.
+1. Move the whole `SRQM` folder to a stable and easily accessible location on your hard drive.
+Keep the path (folder names) to the folder intact throughout the semester.

-You can rename the `SRQM` folder to whatever you like, as long as you do not modify it or move it later on.
-If you do, you will need to update your installation (see the first item in the 'Troubleshooting' section).

-### 3. Set the working directory
+	If you later rename or relocate the `SRQM` folder by changing its name or the names of the folders that lead to it, you will have to update your installation.

-Now, open Stata and set the `SRQM` folder (or whatever your renamed it to) as the **working directory**.
+2. Open Stata and set the `SRQM` folder as the working directory with the 'File > Change Working Directory…' menu item, also accessible with &#8984;&#8679;J (Command-Shift-J) on Mac OS X.

-Use the __File > Change Working Directory…__ menu item, or type &#8984;&#8679;J (Command-Shift-J) on Mac OS X. The folder path that appears in the Results window will be used to access the course material throughout the semester.
+	The folder path that appears in the Results window after you select the `SRQM` folder will be used to access the course material throughout the semester.

-### 4. Run the course profile

-Type `run profile` in the Command window and press `Enter`.
+3. Type `run profile` in the Command window and press `Enter`.
 This command runs the `profile.do` file that will setup Stata for this course.

-It will create another `profile.do` file in your Stata application folder that will point to the `SRQM` folder.
-This setup makes sure that you will be able to work from the ‘Teaching Pack’ for the whole semester.
+	The setup creates another `profile.do` file in your Stata application folder that points to the `SRQM` folder.
+This makes sure that Stata will automatically run from that location.

+At the end of the semester, you can erase the `profile.do` file in your Stata application folder, either manually or with the `srqm clean folder` command.

 ## Troubleshooting

-### Uninstalling
-You will not need this setup when the course is over.
-At the end of the semester, you can erase the `profile.do` file that you will find in your Stata application folder.
-Alternatively, just type `srqm leave` in the Command window.
-Other issues might also show up with your installation:

-### Updating
+**If you are running Windows Vista or above**, the above installation steps will work only if you open Stata by right-clicking its icon and selecting 'Run as administrator'.

-**If you need to update your installation** because you renamed or moved the ‘Teaching Pack’ on your hard drive after performing the setup, simply erase the `profile.do` file that you will find in your Stata application folder and then run again through the installation steps detailed above.
-Please ask for help in class if you get stuck.
+**If you need to update your installation** because you renamed or moved the `SRQM` folder since you performed the course setup, run through installation steps 2-3 again.

-### Running from a USB key
-**If you do not have access to hard drive space** to perform the above installation, the ‘Teaching Pack’ should be able to run from a USB key plugged to a Sciences Po workstation.
-Follow the instructions above and the course will try to run in 'experimental mode' directly from the USB key.
-This mode might easily fail to install additional packages.

-### Running without setup
-**If you cannot setup Stata and install additional packages**, you will occasionally run into errors in the course do-files.
-This can sometimes be circumvented, e.g. by replacing all `fre` commands by `tab` commands.
-You will also need to minimally configure Stata by hand, starting with the working directory (and `memory` if running Stata 11 or older).

-## Readings

-When you are done, you should:

-1. turn to the [README](https://github.com/briatte/srqm/blob/master/Course/README.md) file of the `Course` folder, to learn about the course material.
-2. turn to the [README](https://github.com/briatte/srqm/blob/master/Datasets/README.md) file of the `Datasets` folder, to learn about the data sources we will use.
+**If you need to use a different computer** , copy the `SRQM` folder to a USB key and run through installation steps 2-3 again.

+* * *

 Welcome to SRQM, and see you soon!

-François (<francois.briatte@sciences-po.org>) and Ivaylo (<ivaylo.petev@sciences-po.org>)